Introduction To Encryption Process

 After reading all of this, you might be wondering how this all gets entangled with computers.
 It is simple.
 When you store something digitally, you may need some sort of security.
 For example, we all have many internet accounts, and we need to keep them secure.
 So, the encryption process part here is with the server.
 For example, let us say you create an email account.

 Now, the password you used would have to store on the server.
-But this password cannot be in plain-text.
-The reason for that is because if the server gets compromised by some hacker, then all the data inside, it would then get released, and anyone can misuse it.
+But this password cannot be in plain text.
+The reason for that is because if the server gets compromised by some hacker, then all the data inside, would then get released, and anyone can misuse it.
 So, this data needs to be secured.
 And this is where the encryption process part comes in between.

 The encryption program, which is created here, is not a simple process.
 For example, let’s say the password is Abcd@123(just assume).
 So, when this password is entered, it gets converted into a hash file of a 32-bit which is stored on the server.
 Whenever you enter the password, the converted hash file needs to match the hash file stored on the server.
 Now you may think, what if some hacker is doing a Man-in-the-Middle-Attack and gets the hash file.
 That’s the magic here.
 Each hash file has almost ‘n’ number of possibilities here.